FaaiqMastyaga/tugas-besar-dagozilla/README.md

 - Dika

 ## TO-DO
+- Make the correct structure for workspace (especially launch file)
 - Specify the value of PWM for each motor
 - Create system that will stop the robot when program is interrupted (learn more about ros interrupt)
 - Connecting ROS Node to STM32 Nucleo (learn more about rosserial)